yujieteo/play/Research/Mathematics/math_ud.md

 UNDERSTOOD

+Example of derivation: consider multivariable polynomial ring, there is a derivation for each nth variable called the partial derivative.

+n-ary operation: suppose U is forgetful from commutative R- algebra to set, then it is an operation such that U^n to U. This is quite a whacko thing to define polynomials.

+Dual graph: points are faces, faces are points of the graph.
+Draw points at each face (including outside edge), draw lines passing through each edge

+Noetherian: condition so you can do induction over ideals.
+The ascending chain condition.

+Base change: pullback over morphism of fields

 Z[x] is not a PID.
 Example (x) and (x, 7) are prime ideals, contradiction derived as (x) = (p) since (x,7) = (p) assuming PID

 Lie group: group that is also a differentiable manifold.
 Group multiplication and inverses are differentiable.